How to Identify Your Desires and Where They Come From

 How to make your desires your own

-You are a creature because you are created, you are a created creature because there is a Creator.
-It is only in this Creator that you can know the assignment on your life.
-It is only in communion with this Creator that you are not lost or hurrying to the wrong place, where you can have all you wanted but still be in want, ever-unfulfilled, and ever-yearning for more.
-Realize that because you are a spirit, physical material things cannot reach you or satisfy you, you need a Spiritual Provider.
+We are creatures because we are created; we are created creatures because there is a Creator.
+It is only in this Creator that we can know the assignment on our lives.
+It is only in communion with this Creator that we are not lost or hurrying to the wrong place, where we can’t have all we ever wanted but still be in want, never ever-unfulfilled, and never ever-yearning for more.
+Realise that because we are spirits, physical material things cannot reach us or satisfy us, we need a Spiritual Provider.

 And Then

-To identify a desire, you must be silent and listen to what comes up from your heart from the good Creator.
-What are you constantly pondering, or interested in?
-What doesn’t want to disappear because it keeps coming back and nudging you internally?
+To identify a desire, we must be silent and listen to what comes up from our hearts (spirits) from the good Creator.
+What are we constantly pondering, or interested in?
+What doesn’t want to disappear because it keeps coming back and nudging us internally?
 Emotionally and mentally.
-It must be stated that the closer you are walking with your Creator, the deeper you relationship becomes, and the easier you are able to hear Him.
+It must be stated that the closer we are walking with our Creator, the deeper our relationship becomes, and the easier you are able to hear Him.

-Lastly, perhaps all your desires are God-given, true, justified, and easily justifiable.
-But, how many of us know that you can’t physically go back to a traumatic event to heal it, that you heal it by talking through and about it?
+Lastly, all our desires should be God-given, true, justified, and easily justifiable.
+But, how many of us know that we can’t physically go back to a traumatic event to heal it, that we heal it by talking through and about it?
 This is the power of conversation and words.
 How much more is conversation and getting through specific words as an edifying tool if the hefty work of healing can be achieved?

-That is, you have to tell yourself and make it known to the self the logic and internal inspiration behind your desires, so they are true and pure thereof.
-So they are officially coming from within and not from without by the certification of conversation (self-talk) through intentional and purposeful introspection.
+That is, we have to tell ourselves and make it known to the self the logic and internal inspiration behind the desire(s), so they are true and pure thereof.
+So they are officially coming from within and not from without by the certification of conversation (self-talk guided by the Holy Spirit) through intentional and purposeful introspection.

 There are only so many things we can desire from life, and these can look the same to the physical eyes.
 But the perception and reasoning behind these desires is what separates them from those of others, and gives them their unique individuality.
 Perception makes life a reality.
 Perception is the reasoning that makes the difference between being vain or humble, joyous or sad, willing or unwilling, believing or doubting, giving up or enduring, etc. What is life but a constant choice of such decisions?
 A constant choice between choosing what you perceive?
 This perhaps is the only thing that separates all of us humankind from one another.